intchloe/simplerelayinfo/README.md

 # simplerelayinfo

 Simple way to get information about relays on Tor!
-The "s"-parameter stands for search and searches through relay-names.
+The "s"-parameter stands for search and searches through relay-names. host_name, country_name, nickname, flags and consensus_weight are being parsed because they are the only important ones.

 This uses the onionoo API.